US stocks dip from records ahead of Fed decision on rates

 A separate report said that industrial production across the country rose more last month than economists expected.

-Technology stocks were one of the biggest drags on the S&P 500, though three stocks within the index were rising for every two that fell.
+Technology stocks were one of the biggest drags on the S&P 500, though the majority of stocks within the index rose.

 Bond yields were relatively stable.
-The yield on the 10-year Treasury note was holding at 1.50%.
+The yield on the 10-year Treasury note dipped to 1.49% from 1.50% late Monday.

 Earlier in the day, European stock markets closed out with modest gains.
 Asian markets were mixed, with Japan's Nikkei 225 up 1% and stocks in Shanghai down 0.9%.